Skip to content

 Widow Whites Tavern in Basking Ridge, New Jersey - Mr. Local History Archive #mrlocalhistory

-Widow White’s Tavern, named after Ebenezer White’s wife Mary Brown White, became the centerpiece of Revolutionary War history on that day, because It was on this most unfortunate day for General Lee that General Lee became a prisoner of the British Army, leaving General Washington in a precarious position.
-Who would have guessed that the Widow White’s Tavern capture might have turned into a blessing in disguise for the young Continental Army.
+Widow White’s Tavern, named after Ebenezer White’s wife, Mary Brown White, became the centerpiece of Revolutionary War history on that day because it was on this most unfortunate day for General Lee that General Lee became a prisoner of the British Army leaving General Washington in a precarious position.
+Who would have guessed that the Widow White’s Tavern capture might have turned into a blessing in disguise for the young Continental Army?

 Widow Whites Tavern in Basking Ridge, New Jersey - Mr. Local History Archive #mrlocalhistory